 [Media actors] have a special responsibility to perform their activities following the highest professional and legal requirements within a context where militancy impregnates any activity.
 War is a time when patriotism becomes the currency of engaged citizenship and love of country is a significant feature of the day.
 Journalists, like their fellow citizens, share this feeling.
 Personal patriotism, however, can be betrayed when journalists are required to manifest their loyalties by misleading viewers and readers as to battlefield events or by being pressured to modify their watchdog function.
 Intense partisanship at home is softened during conflict and neutrality becomes under siege.
 However, the citizenry suffers when it is not receiving a truthful and accurate state of events.
-A celebration of patriotism can devolve into a claim for unalloyed support and a suppression of necessary criticism.67 the position of explaining the architecture of international norms.
+A celebration of patriotism can devolve into a claim for unalloyed support and a suppression of necessary criticism.

+Not surprisingly, a significant effort of the project was the framing of the international norms.
+One of the experts, Joan Barata Mir, had long been in the position of explaining the architecture of international norms.
 He contextualized how the exercise of drafting a series of guidelines regarding responses to propaganda and other aspects of fake news needed to take place within the framework and directives already established by a wide range of international standards.
 In terms of the structure of the project, the emphasis would be on norms morphing into guidelines.
 Invocation of international documents would bring a brace of institutions and norms to the table.
 Also important in Barata Mir's drafting of the guidelines were international legal decisions and guidance that established a legal framework within which to discuss Ukrainian responses to Russian disinformation.